1993 Torneo Descentralizado

 The 1993 Torneo Descentralizado was the 78th season of the top category of Peruvian football (soccer).
 A total of 16 teams competed in the tournament.
-Universitario de Deportes conquered its twenty-first Primera División.
+The season was known as the “Gran Copa Faucett” for sponsorship reasons.

+On November 28, 1993, Universitario won the Peruvian Primera División title and secured a memorable consecutive championship after defeating San Agustín 3–0 at the Estadio Nacional.